FormIt360/autodesk-formit-360-web-help/Creating Designs/Sketching Shapes.md

 # Sketching Shapes

-Use Lines, Arcs, Splines, Rectangles, and Circles to create shapes that you can combine into building designs.
+Use Lines, Arcs, Splines, Rectangles, and Circles to create foundational shapes for your building designs.

-After selecting a drawing tool, you can hover anywhere on the canvas to use snaps and inference points before you place your first point.
+After selecting a drawing tool, you can hover anywhere on the canvas and use snaps and inference points as you place your first and subsequent points.

 ## Using Lines